leonardoborba/calendar-challenge/README.md

 - Functionality to delete one or ALL the reminders for a specific day
 - Unit test the functionality: ​Ability to add a new "reminder" (max 30 chars) for a user entered day and time.
 Also, include a city.

+## Install dependencies

+Run `npm install` on the root folder to install all dependencies

 ## Development server